 Clicking the pencil icon next to each team name also displays the game events and game day team submitted for the fixture.

-• If both unofficial scorers agree on the score, the game events will be populated against the player the “own team” submitted them against.
+• When both team scorers agree on the score and the game events associated with the score, the game events will be populated against players by their 'own team' submission.

-• If the game is scored by only one team, their version of the game events will be populated (if no official score is received, or if the official scorer submission lists game events against NA unknown player).
+• If the game is scored by only one team, their version of the game events will be populated providing no referee/umpire score is received, or if the referee/umpire score submission lists game events against unknown players.

-• If the game is not scored by unofficial scorers, the official scorer game events will be populated.
+• If the game is not scored by either team, the referee/umpires version of game events will be populated.

-Similarly, if a team submits a score but no team sheet, no team sheet will be displayed in SKED, but a result will be posted in the results field.
+• If a scorer submits a score but no team sheet, the result only will be displayed in SKED in the results field.

-On your website, the fixture will display in Red to indicate the score is contested.
+The website view of the result will be in Red to indicate the score is contested.

 In the app, the score will display in Red to indicate the score is contested.
 Users have the ability to edit the score through the app when the final score is listed as contested.